 Claw back and value adjustment

-Operating income before depreciation, amortization and incidental items.
+Operating income before depreciation, amortization and incidental.

 We use operational cash flow to monitor cash generation.
 It is defined as operating income excluding depreciation and amortization, adjusted for the change in operating working capital and capital expenditures.